-- 1) A very large part of the Ethereum byte stream is aligned to 32-byte boundaries.
-This happens for various reasons and becomes quite handy; - 2) Addresses, at least presently, are 20-bytes long.
-Because the data is frequently aligned on 32-byte boundaries and are left padded with zeros, this means an address must have 12 leading zeros.
-Any 32-byte chunk of Implicit data that does not start with 12 zeros is rejected as a potential address appearance. - 3) Much of the Ethereum byte stream that contains numbers is four eight-byte integers packed in a 32-byte string or a single eight-byte integer packed into 32-bytes. - 4) Boolean values are (oddly) packed on their left with 31 zeros. - 5) Any address less than 0x00000....ffff (65,5350) is reserved for pre-compiles
+- 1) A large part of the Ethereum byte stream is aligned to 32-byte boundaries.
+This happens for various reasons and becomes quite handy; - 2) Addresses, at least presently, are 20 bytes long.
+Because the data is frequently aligned on 32-byte boundaries and are left padded with zeros, this means an address has at least 12 leading zeros.
+Any 32-byte chunk of implicit data that does not start with 12 zeros is considered not to be an address appearance. - 3) Much of the Ethereum byte stream that contains numbers is four eight-byte integers packed in a 32-byte string or a single eight-byte integer packed into 32 bytes. - 4) Boolean values are (oddly) packed on their left with 31 zeros. - 5) Addresses less than 0x00000....ffff (65,5350) is reserved for pre-compiles.

-We use these observations to produce an admittedly odd, but quite effective, algorithm for identifying address appearances.
-In a forthcoming paper (How Accurate is TrueBlocks) we discuss the results of using these methods when compared to other sources of Ethereum data such as popular web-based APIs including Covalent and EtherScan.
-Hint: TrueBlocks identifies about 15% more appearances than either of these methods and of those 15% of "missing" transactions, about 5% are material.
-Material meaning that one or more asset balances change.
-This is why other method find off-chain reconciliation so difficult.
+We use these observations to produce an admittedly odd but quite effective algorithm for identifying address appearances.
+In a forthcoming paper (How Accurate is TrueBlocks), we discuss the results of using these methods when compared to other sources of Ethereum data, such as popular web-based APIs, including Covalent and EtherScan.
+Hint: TrueBlocks identifies about 15% more appearances than either of these methods and of those, about 5% are material.
+Material means that one or more asset balance changes.
+This is why other methods find off-chain reconciliation so difficult.
 They are missing transactions.
-As you might surmise-it's not possible to reconcile if you're missing transactions.
+As you might surmise-it's not possible to reconcile an accounting if one is missing transactions.

-While running the two routines detailed above (extractFromTraces, and extractFromLogs) our processing may encounter many "potential" locations for an address appearance (these are the locations labeled as Implicit above).
+While running the two routines detailed above (extractFromTraces, and extractFromLogs) our processing may encounter many "potential" locations for an address appearance (these are the locations labeled as implicit above).

-For any Explicit location, we simply add the address to the growing appearance map.
-For Implicit locations (all of which are 32-bytes wide), we pass the 32-bytes value to a routine called isPotentialAddress (which is named to indicate that it is impossible to be sure if this is an address or not.)
+For any explicit location, we simply add the address to the growing appearance map.
+For implicit locations (all of which are 32-bytes wide), we pass the 32-bytes value to a routine called isPotentialAddress (which is named to indicate that it is impossible to be sure if this is an address or not.)